The Most Cold Hardy Pomegranate On the Market + Loads of Sweet Sweet Fruit

 How to Grow Russian Pomegranate

-Like most other pomegranate varieties, this tree grows more like a russian pomegranate bush with many branches and stems but it can be pruned into a single stem if that is the desired look.
+Like most other pomegranate varieties, this tree grows more like a Russian pomegranate bush with many branches and stems but it can be pruned into a single stem if that is the desired look.

 Full sun is required for fruit production and we recommend up to 6-8 hours of direct sunlight.
 Don't worry about the hot heat - it can tolerate the sun and drought.

-Shop Cold Hardy Russian Pomegranate Tree for sale today!
+Start enjoying fresh antioxidant pomegranates and shop for a Cold Hardy Russian Pomegranate Tree for sale today!